Point Cloud Clustering

 Function

-Perform point cloud clustering according to specified rules; often used for segmentation of target objects.
+This Step can perform point cloud clustering according to specified rules, often used for segmentation of target objects.

 Usage Scenario